PegWu/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-1. create a factor variable that identifies the dates between weekdays and weekend.
+1. create a factor variable that identifies the dates between weekdays and weekend

 ```r